anshikag020/EvenUp/Routes_new.md

 }
 ```

-//Note: If the user exiting is an admin, should we send the list of members in the group here?
+// what if the user is the last member in the group? (error in this case)
 ### 14. EXIT GROUP
 **Route**: ```/api/exit_group```\
 **METHOD**: ```DELETE```\
 **Description**: Used for exiting a group.\